• Skip to content

 Adjusting the school environment to support learning for children and pre-teens with ADHD

-Children with attention deficit hyperactivity disorder (ADHD) can sometimes find it hard to learn at school.
+If your child has attention deficit hyperactivity disorder (ADHD), they might find it hard to learn at school.
 Teachers can make adjustments so your child can learn in ways that work for them.

 Here are adjustments you and your child’s teacher could talk about:

-• Plan the classroom so your child is seated near the front of the room and away from distractions.
+- Seat your child near the front of the room and away from distractions.

-Schools can also help by developing an individual learning plan for your child.
-The school should also work with you to review your child’s learning goals regularly.
+An individual learning plan (ILP) can also help your child.
+And the school should work with you to review your child’s learning goals regularly.

 You might need to advocate for your child to get the support your child needs.
 This could involve talking to your child’s classroom teacher, the principal or the additional needs support officer about how they can support your child.